tkozakas/telegram-bot/README.md

 - Manages 'Stats' objects representing the users' game statistics.
 - Functions include registering users, updating scores, and selecting winners.

+## New Features to Implement

+- `/memes` Command
+  - Retrieves random memes from specified subreddits.

+- Multiple Messages Typing Animation
+  - Shows typing animation for longer duration when selecting the winner of the day.

+- Custom Winner Name in Configuration
+  - Allows setting a custom title for the winner in YAML configuration.

 ## Implementation Details
 - Developed using Java and Spring Boot framework.
 - Integrates with Telegram Bot API for messaging and user interaction.